samsquire/ideas2/README.md

 # 40. Ticketless travel

 A ticket is for saying where you're trying to go, not that you've paid.
-Ticketless travel is possible through credit cards and NFC.
+Ticketless travel is possible through credit cards loaded with digital tickets and NFC.

-# 41.
+# 41. Group action

+An online account that lets you act as a group with other people.
+You can all register with the same financial decisions as another person and buy the same things.

 # 42. Depend on language feature